skylightio/skylight-docs/app/views/skylight/docs/chapters/_40-performance-tips.md

 SELECT * from "monsters" LIMIT 10;
 SELECT * from "favorite_foods" WHERE "monster_id" IN (7, 8, 10, 12, 13, 15, 16, 17, 21);
 ```

+When we tell Active Record to `include` the Favorite Foods when it loads the Monsters, Active Record will inspect the results for the required `monster_id`s and make an additional query to the Favorite Foods table, quietly inserting records into the appropriate association caches in the background.
+Then when a future loop (even one in the template!) needs to find a Monster's Favorite Food, it will find the data has already been loaded and use that data instead.

 ### Other Possibilities